LearnersGuild/learning-os/game/stats/README.md

 Total number of days a player led a team in Deliberate Practice as a Team Lead

+## Lead to Membership Ratio (LMR)

+Ratio of Lead Cycles to Membership Cycles expressed as a single number.

+For example, if a player had 5 Lead Cycles, and 20 Membership Cycles, her ratio would be 1:4, and her LMR would be expressed as 0.25.

 ## Membership Days (MD)

 Total number of days a player joined a team in Deliberate Practice as a Team Member